Skip to content

 This is not a ghost tour

-The people buried here have living descendants — some will be walking beside you.
+The people buried here have living descendants, some walking beside you.
 Every story is researched history, told with respect.
-A guide’s lantern and a single fresh flower, nothing more theatrical than that.
+A single fresh flower is left on a child’s grave, nothing more theatrical than that.

 ONE FEATURE OF THE WALK